berkeley-reclab/RecLab/README.md

 To see a description of available environments see the [List of Enviroments](reclab/environments/README.md).

 #### Recommenders
-The basic interface for an environment that all environments inherit from is [Recommender](reclab/recommenders/recommender.py).
+The basic interface for a recommender that all recommenders inherit from is [Recommender](reclab/recommenders/recommender.py).
 The most important methods for adding a new recommender are:

 - `recommend(user_contexts, num_recommendations)`: Method that returns a list of items to be recommended to each online user.
 The `user_contexts` contains all the information about online users provided by the environment.
 - `update(users, items, ratings)`: Method that updates the recommender at each time-step with the new `user`, `item` and `rating` data provided by the environment.